abdkhanstd/LRDNet/README.md

 train.py (Code for training.
-Must specify keywords in the model variable) trainc.py (Continue train, must specify the weights file that needs to be continued) AUG  [Folder] (Contains files to generate static augmentations using MATLAB) ADI  [Folder] (Modified code for ADI, [Current im asking for permission to share the modified code, so please wait])
+Must specify keywords in the model variable) trainc.py (Continue train, must specify the weights file that needs to be continued) AUG  [Folder] (Contains files to generate static augmentations using MATLAB) ADI  [Folder] (Modified code for ADI) [Current, I'm asking for permission to share the modified code]

 ```